Gaspard-Bruno/react-native-add-image/README.md

-# npm-github-package
+# react-native-add-image

-npm registry to GitHub Package react-native-add-image.

-Pops up a dialog with the upload option or take photo.
-And cancel as well, of course.
+Pops up a dialog with the upload option or take photo, and cancel as well.
+Under the hood we are using the react-native-image-picker package and its two main functions: launchCamera and launchImageLibrary.

 ## Install